Many people want to start working remotely but are unsure if they have the skills that are needed. If there is a job

 - Work as an online tutor and teach others your skills.

-- Start a mentoring program where you, for instance, guide a few selected participants through the first steps of their new career.
+- Start a mentoring program where you, for instance, guide a few selected participants through the first steps of their new careers.

 - Create and sell online courses where students can learn at their own pace from your skills and knowledge.

-- Work as a consultant and advise companies with certain strategical or operational issues that they may have.
+- Work as a consultant and advise companies with certain strategic or operational issues that they may have.

 Be a bit creative and see what type of demand there is for your knowledge.

 Change Career and Start with an Entry-Level Remote Job

 If the just mentioned methods won’t work for you, you could also go for a remote job, that doesn’t require any specific background and that you could do on an entry-level basis.

 You could look for these types of jobs on freelance platforms such as Upwork or Fiverr.
 If you prefer permanent employment, you could head over to the popular website FlexJobs where you can find thousands of part-time and full-time jobs with reputable companies, e.g. Apple or the American Red Cross.